 A number of tools to assess chemical alternatives exist.
-One of the tools is the GreenScreen® method developed by the American NGO "Clean Production Action", which is based on an assessment method originally developed by the US Environmental Protection Agency (US EPA) as part of the programme "Design for the Environment" (DfE).
+One of the tools is the GreenScreen® for Safer Chemicals developed by the American NGO "Clean Production Action", which is based in part on an assessment method originally developed by the US Environmental Protection Agency (US EPA) as part of the programme "Design for the Environment" (DfE).
 The method is a transparent tool for evaluating and differentiating among chemicals based on their human health and environmental hazards.
 Screening profiles exist for a large number of phosphorous flame retardants from US EPA's DfE programme.
+It should be noted that the GreenScreen® criteria for some effects are different from the criteria used in the DfE programme and, hence, hazard profiles developed by the use of the GreenScreen method may be slightly different that the profiles developed in the DfE programme.